saschanaz/8sync/README.md

    linked, but I can't be sure.
 If you really care, consider this whole project GPL v3 or later optionally... anyway a COPYING-gplv3.txt is included for these reasons.
+ - Likewise, there's a single utility in tests/utils.scm from David Thompson that's under GPLv3 or later.
+See above.